pdominguite/yugioh/README.md

 * WildFly 16
 * Maven

-For more details on the business rules, please, refer to the UML model under */src/main/resources* for a full explanation on classes, relationships and patterns.
+For more details on the business rules, please, refer to the UML model under */src/main/resources* for a full explanation of classes, relationships and patterns.